Climate change in New Zealand: Air travel

+New Zealand's aviation emissions have resumed increasing rapidly after a decline in 2020 caused by the COVID19 pandemic.
+From 1990 to 2019 New Zealand's aviation emissions increased by 116% to 4.9 Mt CO2.
+New Zealand ranks 4th highest in the world for per-capita domestic aviation emissions and 6th highest in the world for per-capita international aviation emissions, which are about 10 times the world average.
+From 2015 to 2019 international aviation emissions rose more rapidly at more than 40%.
+In summary, New Zealand has particularly high aviation emissions and has been on a very rapid growth path that is incompatible with the Paris Agreement on climate change.

 Air New Zealand is one of the country's largest climate polluters, emitting more than 3.5 million tonnes of carbon dioxide into the atmosphere every year.
 This represents about 4% of New Zealand's total greenhouse gas emissions.
 Air New Zealand offers a voluntary scheme, called FlyNeutral, which allows passengers buy carbon credits to offset their flights.
 Currently customers offset less than 1.5% of the airline's total carbon emissions.
-Air New Zealand also offsets its domestic emissions through the New Zealand Emissions Trading Scheme.
-The airline says that in 2019 it will purchase emission units to cover 100% of its domestic carbon footprint.
+Air New Zealand's domestic emissions are regulated through the New Zealand Emissions Trading Scheme and it has to purchase and surrender emission units for its domestic emissions.

+In 2022, Air New Zealand adopted a 2030 target to cut its emissions by almost 29%.

+In July 2024, Air NZ announced the withdrawal of its 2030 climate target and that it would withdraw from the Science Based Targets Initiative (SBTi).
+The Spinoff website reported that this raises serious credibility questions for Air New Zealand.

 Impacts on the natural environment

 Temperature and weather changes

 New Zealand has reliable air temperature records going back to the early 1900s.
 Temperatures are taken from seven climate stations throughout the country and combined into an average.

 According to NIWA, the National Institute of Water and Atmospheric Research, 2022 was Aotearoa New Zealand’s warmest year on record.
-The nationwide average temperature for 2022 was +1.15 ˚C above the 1981-2010 annual average.
-From 1909 to 2022 the air around New Zealand has warmed by1.37 °C.
+The nationwide average temperature for 2022 was +1.15 ˚C above the 1981–2010 annual average.
+From 1909 to 2022 the air around New Zealand has warmed by 1.37 °C.

 That record succeeded 2021 as the warmest year on record.

-Temperatures are expected to warm by at least 2 °C by the end of the century although an Australian report released in 2019 called Breakthrough, says the plans that countries have put forward for cutting emissions in Paris will lead to around 3 °C of warming.
+Temperatures are expected to warm by at least 2 °C by the end of the century although an Australian report released in 2019 called Breakthrough, says the plans that countries have put forward for cutting emissions for the Paris Agreement will lead to around 3 °C of warming.
 Breakthrough says warming will be even higher than that because the model used does not include long-term carbon cycle feedback loops.